Trial by Written Declaration

 How Do I Get a Trial by Written Declaration?

-To get a trial by written declaration, you must send the amount due to the court, and turn in a request on or before the due date shown on your ticket.
+To get a trial by written declaration, you must send in your online request on or before the due date shown on your ticket.

 To request a trial by written declaration click here